graphicore/varla-varfo/explorations/calibrate/index.md

 * CSS is becoming ubiquitous, no matter how little the ratio of a specialized use case like fixed media is compared to traditional web site usage, in absolute numbers it will still be vast.
+* Optimize readability.
+See BBC-subtitle example in #614

 ## Browser Support Roadmap